laggron42/Laggrons-Dumb-Cogs/README.md

 ## Supporting

 I'm creating these cogs on my free time.
 If you like my work, please consider donating on my [Patreon](https://patreon.com/retke), you'll get some exclusive rewards for that!

+## Contact

+My name on Discord is `El Laggron#0260`.

+You can contact me on my [Discord server](https://discord.gg/WsTGeQM) or [Red main discord server](https://discord.gg/red).
+My DMs are open, feel free to contact me!

+You can also contact be by email: `laggron42@gmail.com`.

+## Comissions

+I may accept paid commissions.
+Please post them on [Red's Cog board](https://github.com/Cog-Creators/Cog-Board/blob/master/README.md).
+You can ping me (@retke) if you really want it to be made by me.
+However, motivation is important in a project, and I know that things that I don't like will never end, so I can refuse anything.
+That's why you should post comissions in the cog board, so everyone can see them and the one which has experience with what you're asking will answer.